 Here are two of Citi’s top rewards cards:

 - Citi Rewards+: Citi Rewards+ is a rewards card issued by Mastercard with no annual fee.
-You’ll earn points on every purchase, and Citi is currently offering 15,000 bonus points if you spend $1,000 or more in your first three months.
-This is also a good option if you’re looking to move some debt around, with 0% APR on balance transfers for 15 months.
+You’ll earn points on every purchase, and Citi currently offers 20,000 bonus points if you spend $1,500 or more in your first three months.
+This is also a good option if you want to move some debt around, with 0% APR on balance transfers for 15 months.

-Citi partners with American Airlines across its travel credit card portfolio.
+Citi works with American Airlines in its travel credit card portfolio.

-There are four different cards that can help you earn AA Advantage frequent flier miles.
+Five different cards can help you earn AAdvantage frequent flier miles.
 Here are two that stand out:

-- Citi Executive World Elite: Citi Executive World Elite is Citibank’s premium travel credit card that comes with a ton of perks, including Admirals Club membership, priority check-in, and no foreign transaction fees.
+- Citi Executive World Elite: Citi Executive World Elite is Citibank’s premium travel credit card with many perks, including Admirals Club membership, $100 credit for TSA Precheck® or Global Entry, and no foreign transaction fees.
 If you travel a lot, these benefits will pay for themselves.
-On the other hand, if you don’t travel often, the $450 annual fee probably doesn’t make sense.
+On the other hand, if you don’t travel often, the $595 annual fee probably doesn’t make sense.

 Cardholders who just want cash back have a couple of options as well.

-- Costco Anywhere Visa: Costco Anywhere Visa pays up to 4% cash back on eligible Costco If you’re an avid Costco shopper, this is a pretty nice feature to have.
+- Costco Anywhere Visa: Costco Anywhere Visa pays up to 4% cash back on gas and EV charging up to $7,000 annually.
+It also pays 3% on restaurants and travel, 2% on all Costco purchases, and 1% on everything else.
+If you’re an avid Costco shopper, this is a pretty nice feature.